voytas/z80-go-zx/README.md

 It implements required CP/M bdos functions to output the test results.

 ## Dasm
-There is very basic disassembler in the dasm folder.
+There is a very basic disassembler in the dasm folder.
 I used it during debugging and testing to output the actual instruction being executed.

 ## Some implementation notes